natalieklein/gpcsd/README.md

 ## Auditory LFP analysis
 Here we apply GPCSD1D to two-probe auditory cortex LFPs measured in a macaque monkey.
 The scripts reproduce all results shown in the paper.
 See `auditory_lfp/README.md` for more information on the scripts.
-The auditory LFP data can be downloaded from https://doi.org/10.5281/zenodo.5137888.
+The auditory LFP data can be downloaded from https://doi.org/10.5281/zenodo.5137888, or using script `download_data.sh`.
 The code assumes that it will be downloaded into `auditory_lfp/data/`.

 ## Neuropixels analysis
 We apply GPCSD2D to LFP recordings from Neuropixels probes in a mouse.
 This reproduces the figures shown in the paper.
 See `neuropixels/README.md` for more detail.
-The Neuropixels data can be downloaded from https://doi.org/10.5281/zenodo.5150708.
+The Neuropixels data can be downloaded from https://doi.org/10.5281/zenodo.5150708, or using script `download_data.sh`.
 The code assumes that it will be downloaded into `neuropixels/data/`.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5154196.svg)](https://doi.org/10.5281/zenodo.5154196)